EJOOSTEROP/copier-python/readme.md

 - MIT license, readme.md, empty changelog.md.
 - Pytest, MyPy, [toml-sort][toml-sort-url] installed.
 - Optional .dockerignore.
+- Setup to use Github as a repository.
+Does not account for alternative.

 ## Roadmap
 - [ ] Create useable readme.md shell.